SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/opentelemetry/linux-opentelemetry.md

 ## Fields created in Sumo Logic for Linux - Security Analytics

-Following tag will be created as part of Linux app installation, if not already present.
+The following tag will be created as part of Linux app installation, if not already present.

 - `sumo.datasource`.
 Has a fixed value of **linux**.